danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="messages.checkChatInvite.html" name="messages.checkChatInvite">Check the validity of a chat invite link and get basic info about it: messages.checkChatInvite</a>

-* <a href="messages.receivedMessages.html" name="messages.receivedMessages">Confirms receipt of messages by a client, cancels PUSH-notification sending.: messages.receivedMessages</a>
+* <a href="messages.receivedMessages.html" name="messages.receivedMessages">Confirms receipt of messages by a client, cancels PUSH-notification sending: messages.receivedMessages</a>

-* <a href="channels.createChannel.html" name="channels.createChannel">Create a [supergroup/channel](https://core.telegram.org/api/channel).: channels.createChannel</a>
+* <a href="channels.createChannel.html" name="channels.createChannel">Create a [supergroup/channel](https://core.telegram.org/api/channel): channels.createChannel</a>

-* <a href="messages.createChat.html" name="messages.createChat">Creates a new chat.: messages.createChat</a>
+* <a href="messages.createChat.html" name="messages.createChat">Creates a new chat: messages.createChat</a>

 * <a href="channels.deleteChannel.html" name="channels.deleteChannel">Delete a [channel/supergroup](https://core.telegram.org/api/channel): channels.deleteChannel</a>